iota-community/layerzero-move-oft-v2-utils/README_OFT_deployment.md

 ## Deploy OFTAdapter or OFT package on IOTA MoveVM

 On IOTA MoveVM, both OFTAdapter and OFT contracts use the same [Move module](https://github.com/LayerZero-Labs/LayerZero-v2/tree/main/packages/layerzero-v2/iota/contracts/oapps/oft/oft).
 The difference will come during the `init` process (see later section).

-To deploy it, run the following cmds
+No config params needed, to deploy, run the following cmds

 ```bash
 git clone https://github.com/LayerZero-Labs/LayerZero-v2.git